ShurnYurnYang/Personal-Projects-Public/discord snipe bot/README.md

 - Added **Commands** and **Updates** section to README

 ## Notes
-- The UTC conversion timezone is EST by default, to change the timezone replace 'US/Eastern' with the timezone of your choice
+- The UTC conversion timezone is EST by default, to change the timezone replace 'US/Eastern' with the pytz timezone of your choice